 The results of increasing numbers of biometric pilots appear to confirm the practical value of the UPI.
-The performance of biometric equipment, therefore, appears user dependent as well as technology dependent.
+The performance of biometric equipment, therefore, appears to be user dependent as well as technology dependent.
 In a 1999 report to the Ministry of the Interior and Kingdom Relations [8] it is concluded that "false reject figures of different biometric systems in the harsh practice of heterogeneous user groups do not show significant differences between them and are approximately found in the range between 1% and 5%."

 This conclusion is based on scattered reports of biometric test results in the volumes of Biometric Technology Today since 1999, partly referenced in [8].
 Recent test results on finger pattern sensors [9] and a recent NPL report [10] further sustain this conclusion.
 It appears that even considerably higher FRR are not exceptional.
 Failure to enrol rates are not negligible and further add to biometric drop out rates.
-Because these reject rates appear mainly attributable to human factors, there seems to be no prospect on significant improvements by future technological developments.
+Because these reject rates appear mainly attributable to human factors, there seems to be no immediate prospect on significant improvements by future technological developments.

-It is further noted that the FRR tends to increase with decreasing frequency of use, partly due to ageing of some biometric characteristics, and partly due to users never becoming fully capable in adequately operating the equipment.
-On an average, the frequency of biometric equipment use connected with travel-documents will be low to medium at the very best.
-On the basis of the forgoing, it is expected that the DOR connected to biometrics on travel-documents will be considerable.
-The implications for the adequacy of biometrics on travel-documents to detect look-alikes are discussed in the next sections.
+It is further noted that the FRR tends to increase with decreasing frequency of use, partly due to ageing of some biometric characteristics, and partly due to users never becoming fully accustomed to the biometric equipment.
+On an average, the frequency of biometric equipment use by travel-document holders will be low to medium at best.
+On the basis of the forgoing, it may be reasonably expected that the DOR involved with biometrics on travel-documents will be considerable.
+The resulting implications for the adequacy of biometrics on travel-documents to detect look-alikes are discussed in the next sections.